derekmerck/dstack-cirr/README.md

 $ . cirr.env && docker stack deploy --compose-file=cirr-stack.yml cirr
 ```

+Result:

+- Adds the postgres backend for the cirr_service_network on port 5432
+  - Additional stacks should be connected to `cirr_service_network` to use the shared postgres backend
+- Adds a replicated Orthanc archive service on DICOM port 4242
+- Adds the Orthanc ingress MUX on DICOM port 5252
+- Adds the Orthanc bridge service on DICOM port 6262

 Note that if volumes are created on a node, they are _not_ removed when the stack is removed.
 They must manually be removed to clear errors about directories not being found.